raei-2748/hirm-research/README.md

-## SISC: Structural Invariant Stress Control
+## CDSI: Causally Distilled Structural Invariance

 Planning to rename from HIRM to SISC for future extensions